AD | Featured / Affiliate Links

 Protecting Your Phone From Damage

 The very first thing we have to consider is the physical condition of your smartphone.
 Anyone with a toddler knows how quickly they can go from a happy child to an MLB-worthy pitcher that can cause significant damage to your phone.
+Hence, add a new case from iKase and ensure minimal damage when thrown with more external protection.

 The least expensive item to protect is the phone’s screen.
 There are a variety of screen protectors available, from simple films that protect from scratches to the more substantial tempered glass options.